-Also during the year ended 31 December 2020, the Group recognised an impairment loss on property, plant and equipment in the amount of RR 200 million, which, in accordance with recent management plans, will not be used in the Group's production activities.
-During the year ended 31 December 2019, the Group recognised an impairment loss on property, plant and equipment in the amount of RR 10 million, which, in accordance with recent management plans, will not be used in the Group's production activities.
-During the year ended 31 December 2019, the Group based on value-in-use calculations reversed an impairment loss in the amount of RR 54 million due to a change in the estimates.
+During the year ended 31 December 2021 the Group recognised an impairment loss on property, plant and equipment in the amount of RR 34 million, which, in accordance with recent management plans, will not be used in the Group's production activities.
+Also during the year ended 31 December 2021 the Group reversed an impairment loss in the amount of RR 71 million due to a changes in management plans related to use of previously impaired items of property, plant and equipment.